Cranbaerry/A.R.E.S/README.md

 Thx to [Kirai](https://github.com/xKiraiChan) for the code behind our [force clone](https://github.com/Astrum-Project/AstralClone) patch!

-Thx to [FACS01](https://github.com/FACS01-01/FACS_Utilities) for the bledshape and animation repairs only compatable with VRCA files extracted with ARES!
+Thx to [FACS01](https://github.com/FACS01-01/FACS_Utilities) for the bledshape and animation repairs only compatable with VRCA files extracted with ARES & scanning of the Unity Packages!

+Thx to [FatihBAKIR](https://github.com/FatihBAKIR/UnityPacker) for the ability to compress unity files

+Thx to [Avatarchik](https://github.com/Avatarchik/UnityPackageExtractor) for the ability to extract unity files

 And special thanks to [cassell1337](https://github.com/cassell1337) for development assisted development of the GUI and total development of the API!